WUNDERY/wundery-designer/README.md

 // Inject only the box, do nothing else cart.inject();

-// Request a checkout form the WUNDERY API.
+// Request a checkout form the branchbob API.
 If none is present
 // in the current session, it will create a new one.
 If a checkout
 // was created before, it will be fetched.
 // If a checkout is present, but finished (checkout completed by